List of HTTP status codes: 3xx redirection

-4xx client errors
+4xx client error

-This class of status code is intended for situations in which the error seems to have been caused by the client.
+A 4xx status code is for situations in which an error seems to have been caused by the client.
 Except when responding to a HEAD request, the server should include an entity containing an explanation of the error situation, and whether it is a temporary or permanent condition.
 These status codes are applicable to any request method.
 User agents should display any included entity to the user.